allura-org/mergekitty/docs/create_a_merge_method.md

 | **Execution Flow**     | Single-step           | Arbitrary computation graph |
 | **Best For**           | Simple tensor ops     | Complex merge strategies    |

-Either approach benefits from MergeKit's underlying task system for resource management and execution control.
+Either approach benefits from `mergekitty`'s underlying task system for resource management and execution control.
 The question of which to use largely depends on the complexity of the merge operation and the level of control needed.

 ### Core Task System Features

-MergeKit's computational graph infrastructure provides sophisticated resource management that all merge methods inherit:
+`mergekitty`'s computational graph infrastructure provides sophisticated resource management that all merge methods inherit:

 - **Smart Memory Management**
   - Automatic return value lifecycle tracking